Thirteenth stroke of the clock: Literature

-Why don't 24-hour clocks strike thirteen?
+24-hour clocks

-Most countries around the world use the 24-hour system for technical purposes and in documents such as timetables; the United States is an exception, although US military bodies do use the 24-hour clock.
+Although most countries around the world use the 24-hour system for technical purposes and in documents such as timetables, such clocks do not strike the hour.

 Most digital clocks can be set to show the time as, for example, 13:00, and this is frequently done.
 However, typical analogue clock design conserves the 12-hour system, and so does everyday speech.
 In English, in fact, the term "13 o'clock" is not used: in US military time, one would say "thirteen hundred hours" instead; in England, where most digital clocks are 24-hour, as are railway timetables, 13:00 is still conventionally referred to as "one", "one o'clock", "one o'clock pm", or "one pm".
-In other European languages, terms equivalent to "13 o'clock" are used, e.g. in French one usually refers to 1pm as "treize heures", though it would not be incorrect to say "une heure de l'après-midi", the equivalent of "1pm" or "Onze heures de deux heures", the equivalent of (11+2) hours.
+In other European languages, terms equivalent to "13 o'clock" are used, e.g. in French one usually refers to 1pm as "treize heures", though it would not be incorrect to say "une heure de l'après-midi", the equivalent of "1 pm".